adamsiemaszkiewicz/eargasm-music/README.md

 # eargasmAI
-** Spotify library analysis, visualization and automatic playlist recommendation system  **
+**your Spotify library analysis, visualization and automatic playlist recommendation system**

 *by Adam Siemaszkiewicz*